How the absence of Earl Thomas has been felt by Seahawks

 Without Thomas, teams are more effective by just about every measure: Offenses have attempted 32 passes of at least 20 yards in 202 dropbacks.
 They’ve thrown four touchdowns, just one interception and have a passer rating of 112.

 Against the Packers, the Seahawks allowed a season-high 38 points.
-Against the Cardinals, they gave up 34 points, the second most this season.
+Against the Cardinals, they gave up 34 points, the second-most this season.

 Thomas’ replacement, Steven Terrell, is a solid backup and role player.
 But Thomas’ absence is problematic because he is irreplaceable, a safety who has entered the revered territory of Troy Polamalu, Sean Taylor and Ed Reed.